micmejia/bible-dump/AMPC/Mark/Mark 13.md

-It is like a man [[^p]already] going on a journey; when he leaves home, he puts his servants in charge, each with his particular task, and he gives orders to the doorkeeper to be constantly alert _and_ on the watch.
+It is like a man [already] going on a journey; when he leaves home, he puts his servants in charge, each with his particular task, and he gives orders to the doorkeeper to be constantly alert _and_ on the watch.